spaceport-dev/.github/profile/README.md

 ### 2.0.X Pre-release

 After nearly a decade of internal use powering numerous closed-source products, Spaceport is preparing for its open-source debut.
 While some features are still under development, Spaceport already offers a robust set of mature core functionalities ready for immediate use.
 Current efforts are heavily focused on comprehensive testing, code refinement, and thorough documentation in anticipation of the fully open-source Spaceport 2.1 stable release.
 In the interim, Spaceport remains closed-source but is freely available for both personal and commercial applications.
-For specific licensing needs, please contact info@spaceport.com.co.
+For specific licensing needs, please contact info@spaceport.sh.

 ### Getting Started